CPPM Procedure Chapter E: Special Types of Disbursements

 The cardholder must also immediately advise the ministry card coordinator that the card was reported lost or stolen.
 This notification will be done initially by telephone, followed up in writing.
 The card company will issue a replacement card to the employee.

 There is no liability to the employee for transactions on cards which have been reported lost or stolen.
 In cases where transactions have occurred on a card before the cardholder has reported a loss or theft, BMO will review the timeliness of the reporting and the fraudulent transactions and, in most cases, will waive all liability, including the usual $50 liability cap.
-The cardholder may be required to sign an affidavit of forgery stating that she/he did not make the charges.
-In the event that he/she refuses to sign the affidavit, all charges will be considered his/her responsibility.
+The cardholder may be required to sign an affidavit of forgery stating that they did not make the charges.
+In the event that they refuse to sign the affidavit, all charges will be considered their responsibility.

 The travel card may be used and statements may be paid in local currency funds by cardholders whose headquarters are outside Canada.
 Expense authority on the travel expense report will continue to be exercised in the usual way.